awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-ddb.md

 Before you use endpoints with DynamoDB, ensure that you have also read the following general limitations: [Gateway Endpoint Limitations](vpce-gateway.md#vpc-endpoints-limitations)\.

+For more information about creating a gateway VPC endpoint, see [Gateway VPC Endpoints](vpce-gateway.md)\.

 ## Using Endpoint Policies for DynamoDB<a name="vpc-endpoints-policies-ddb"></a>

+An endpoint policy is an IAM policy that you attach to an endpoint that allows access to some or all of the service to which you're connecting\.
 The following are example endpoint policies for accessing DynamoDB\.

 **Important**
 All types of policies — IAM user policies and endpoint policies — must grant the necessary permissions for access to DynamoDB to succeed\.